 The allowance for doubtful accounts is based on estimates, and ultimate losses may vary from current estimates.
-As adjustments to these estimates become necessary, they are reported in general and administrative expense in the periods in which they become known.
-This allowance is increased by bad debt provisions charged to bad debt expense, net of recoveries, in operating expense and is reduced by direct write-offs.
+As adjustments to these estimates become necessary, they are reported in general and administrative expense for sales revenue and as a reduction of rental revenue in the periods in which they become known.
+The allowance is increased by bad debt provisions, net of recoveries, and is reduced by direct write-offs.

 The Company generally does not allow returns from providers for reasons not covered under its standard warranty.
 Therefore, provision for returns applies primarily to direct-to-consumer sales.
-This reserve is calculated based on actual historical return rates under the Company's 30-day return program and is applied to the related sales revenue for the last month of the quarter reported.
+This reserve is calculated primarily based on actual historical return rates under the Company's 30-day return program and is applied to the related sales revenue for the last month of the quarter reported.